sub6cj/gocardless-whmcs/README.md

 __v1.0.5__

+* Adds a description to bills created against a pre-auth with the invoice number
 * Allows subsequent bills after the first one to be instantly marked as 'paid' where the relevant setting is enabled